Buying Our Goats

 Wethers and goats sold as Pet Only are sold without registration papers or applications.

-We strive to manage our herds and land as naturally as possible while recognizing that goats raised in Wisconsin may occasionally require additional support to thrive in this climate.
+We manage our herd and land as naturally as possible while recognizing that goats raised in Wisconsin may occasionally need additional support to thrive in this climate.

 Vaccination decisions are highly individual, and we respect that buyers may have different management preferences.
-For this reason, goats listed for sale are not routinely vaccinated unless vaccination is specifically requested by the buyer.
-Kids will receive passive immunity from their dams and may be vaccinated upon arrival at their new farm.
+All adult animals sold have been vaccinated with Cavalry 9.
+Kids listed for sale are not routinely vaccinated with Cavalry 9 or similar products unless specifically requested – they receive passive immunity from their dams and may be vaccinated upon arrival at their new home.
+Vaccination prior to pickup is available upon request – just ask at the time of purchase.

-Livestock are highly sensitive to stress, and health conditions may develop rapidly after transport or environmental changes.
-For this reason, we offer no warranties or guarantees regarding the future health or viability of any animal.
+Livestock are highly sensitive to stress, and health conditions can develop rapidly after transport or environmental changes.
+For that reason, we offer no warranties or guarantees regarding the future health or viability of any animal.

-Exception – Breeding Soundness: If an animal sold as registered breeding stock is diagnosed by a licensed veterinarian with a congenital or genetic condition that permanently prevents use in breeding, we will offer either a refund or a replacement, at our discretion.
-This exception applies only to defects that prevent successful reproduction (such as intersex conditions, freemartinism, or additional teats or orifices that impair breeding).
+Exception - Breeding Soundness: If an animal sold as registered breeding stock is diagnosed by a licensed veterinarian with a congenital or genetic condition that permanently prevents use in breeding, we will offer either a refund of the difference between breeding and pet pricing or a replacement, at our discretion.
+This exception applies only to defects that prevent successful reproduction – such as intersex conditions, freemartinism, or additional teats or orifices that impair breeding.
 Cosmetic traits or characteristics that may affect appearance or show potential are not covered.

-Parasite management on our farm emphasizes preventative and targeted treatment.
-We utilize herbal products and pasture management strategies and perform fecal testing on the herd at least three times per year, with additional testing as needed.
+Parasite management on our property emphasizes prevention and targeted treatment.
+We use herbal products and pasture management strategies and perform fecal testing at least three times per year, with additional testing as needed.
 When necessary, veterinary-prescribed medications are used.

-We strongly recommend that buyers perform a fecal examination within one to two weeks of bringing a new goat home and treat as indicated.
+We strongly recommend a fecal examination within one to two weeks of bringing a new goat home, with treatment administered as indicated.
 Changes in environment and management can significantly affect parasite load.

 If a doe is sold as bred, we cannot guarantee that she will settle, maintain pregnancy, or carry live, healthy kids to term.
 Stress associated with relocation can affect pregnancy outcomes.